Sydney

 Read full analysis

 The web platform is designed for clarity over complexity.
-You see live prices for all five assets, a prominent Convert button for quick purchases, and an order interface for spot trading with market, limit, and stop-loss orders.
+You see live prices for all 14+ assets, a prominent Convert button for quick purchases, and an order interface for spot trading with market, limit, and stop-loss orders.
 It does what it needs to do without overwhelming new users.
 If you are used to Binance or Kraken, you will find it sparse.
-If you want to buy some Bitcoin without a learning curve, it works well.
+If you want to buy some crypto without a learning curve, it works well.

 What is missing: there is no charting beyond basic price display, no API for algorithmic trading, no TradingView integration, no staking or earning features, and no DeFi functionality.
-This is a platform for buying, selling, and holding five cryptocurrencies.
+This is a platform for buying, selling, and holding cryptocurrencies.
 If that covers your needs, the simplicity is a feature.
 If you want to do anything beyond that, you will need a different platform alongside it.

 Accounts